Indiana Labor Laws Guide

 Occupational safety in Indiana

-The Indiana branch of Occupational Safety and Health Administration regulates how hazardous substances are to be handled in the workplace, as well as the standards for training and behaving in dangerous work environments.
+The Indiana Occupational Safety and Health Administration regulates how hazardous substances are handled in the workplace and sets standards for training and behavior in dangerous work environments.

 If you have any concerns about potentially dangerous workplace practices, you can file a complaint with the IOSHA, and they will conduct a workplace investigation.